eudoxia0/eudoxia0.github.io/article/_posts/2023-06-12-second-class-references.md

 have to write down the lifetimes, but then you're trading off code complexity for whatever gain you expect to get (usually performance and safety) from using references.

+The main exception to this is iteration: iterators are the most widely-used Rust feature that involves storing a reference in a data structure.
+More on this later.

 # Costs {#cons}